-- Will need to successfully pass an EID&V check or provide identity documentation such as a driving licence if identity cannot be verified electronically. - The customer then receives the full set of pre-contract documents (adequate explanation and SECCI) to read and review online before they electronically sign the agreement.
+- Will need to successfully pass an EID&V check or provide identity documentation such as a driving licence if identity cannot be verified electronically. - The customer then receives the full set of pre-contract documents (adequate explanation and pre-contract information) to read and review online before they electronically sign the agreement.